munzdev/MyPOS/roadmap.md

 Code refatoring:

 - New PHP Codebase version 7.1
+- Use ECMAScript 6 for JavaScript
-- refactor PHP API classes.
+- refactor PHP API and JS classes.
 Use CleanCode and SOLID.
 - refactor API names/uris.
 Planning a Service-oriented-design to match a better RESTful Service principe (PUT, GET, DELETE, PATCH)
 - possible use slim and
 - refactor JS Code with models, views and collections to match the RESTful API (PUT, GET, DELETE, PATCH)